sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-04.md

 - Return to the open terminal for the backend app in VS Code and type `dotnet run`

-### Start the Frontend

-- Return to the frontend terminal and type `ng serve`
-- Navigate to, `http://localhost:4200/` in your browser

 ### Start a Chat Session

-1. Open the frontend app.
+1. Return to the frontend application in your browser.
 1. Start a new conversation.
 1. Try the below prompts and respond according to the AI response.
 For each response use the Debug log to understand the agent selection and termination strategy.
    ![Debug Log](./media/module-04/view-debuglog.png)